BlitzYp/Bomberman/README.md

 Current limitations:

-- client is still a debug client, not the final graphical one
 - client currently discards detailed bomb/explosion event payloads and relies on authoritative `MSG_MAP` updates for tile rendering
 - bonus rendering is event-driven, not part of `MSG_MAP`
 - gameplay around late join is still minimal and not fully specified beyond state sync
-- no final lobby polish or end-screen polish
 - map-file config values beyond the layout/bonus content are not fully used yet
 - map selection currently uses repo-level protocol extensions because the base spec does not fully define the wire flow for it